PedroAr21/intern-repo/git_understanding_StagingVsCommitting.md

 To be sure before save permanently changes.

 When would you want to stage changes without committing?
-When we want to save permanently changes to the GitHub repo
+When we want to save permanently changes to the GitHub repo.